jaredboice/uptown-dropdown/src/components/UptownDropdown/README-npm.md

 + the ability to hide the header and only use the 'expanded' prop as a means of toggling the body's expandability

 **maxHeight**
-+ useful for restricting the maxHeight of horizontal orientations only (maxWidth will only be applied on vertical orientations)
++ useful for restricting the maxHeight of horizontal orientations only (maxWidth will likewise only be applied on vertical orientations)

 **prependIcon**
 + when providing an IconComp, a value of true with prepend the icon before the placeholder rather than append it (default setting)